Sikhism: Political advancement

-After the martyrdom of Guru Arjan, his son Guru Hargobind at age eleven became the sixth Guru of the Sikhs, and Sikhism dramatically evolved to become a political movement in addition to being religious.
-Guru Hargobind carried two swords, calling one spiritual and the other for temporal purpose (known as mīrī and pīrī in Sikhism).
+After the martyrdom of Guru Arjan, his son Guru Hargobind at age eleven became the sixth guru of the Sikhs, and Sikhism dramatically evolved to become a political movement in addition to being religious.
+Guru Hargobind carried two swords, calling one spiritual and the other for temporal purpose, reflecting the concept of Miri Piri.
 According to the Sikh tradition, Guru Arjan asked his son Hargobind to start a military tradition to protect the Sikh people and always keep himself surrounded by armed Sikhs.
 The building of an armed Sikh militia began with Guru Hargobind.
 Guru Hargobind was soon arrested by the Mughals and kept in jail in Gwalior.
 It is unclear how many years he served in prison, with different texts stating it to be between 2 and 12.
 He married three women, built a fort to defend Ramdaspur and created a formal court called Akal Takht, now the highest Khalsa Sikh religious authority.

-In 1644, Guru Hargobind named his grandson Har Rai as the Guru.
-The Mughal Emperor Shah Jahan attempted political means to undermine the Sikh tradition, by dividing and influencing the succession.
+In 1644, Guru Hargobind named his grandson Har Rai as the guru.
+The Mughal emperor Shah Jahan attempted political means to undermine the Sikh tradition, by dividing and influencing the succession.
 The Mughal ruler gave land grants to Dhir Mal, a grandson of Guru Hargobind living in Kartarpur, and attempted to encourage Sikhs to recognise Dhir Mal as the rightful successor to Guru Hargobind.
-Dhir Mal issued statements in favour of the Mughal state, and critical of his grandfather Guru Arjan.
+Dhir Mal issued statements in favour of the Mughal state and critical of his grandfather Guru Arjan.
 Guru Hargobind rejected Dhir Mal, the latter refused to give up the original version of the Adi Granth he had, and the Sikh community was divided.